Hospital on Wheels. In his project “Diagnosis”, Emile Ducke photographs the unusual health care in the Russian hinterland.

 But there is a catch for the photographer from Germany: getting a photo permit for the train is virtually impossible in faraway Siberia. «In Russia, everything goes through Moscow,» he notes.
 When, after a long wait, someone from the capital finally contacts Emile, lengthy negotiations ensue regarding his length of stay on the train.
 In the end, he is granted nine days.

 With his work from Siberia, Emile Ducke manages to build a profile as a photographer of remote places.
 He wins the VGH prize and the n-ost reportage prize.
 His images appear in international publications such as the Washington Post, National Geographic, and Der Spiegel.
-For the New York Times, he travels repeatedly through Russia and Eastern Europe.
+He travels through Russia and Eastern Europe repeatedly for the New York Times.
 In 2021, he becomes a member of the Ostkreuz photo agency in Berlin.

 Dean of Studies, Design and Media department